-The gross assets of the group fell slightly from £108.7 million in 2020 to £104.5 million as at 30 November 2021.
-The book value of property, plant and equipment declined by £4.3 million as depreciation in the year exceeded additions to the same caption.
-Almost all the additions were to passenger carrying vehicles and comprised the remaining third of the vehicles ordered to replace those leased from First Group plc when the Bolton depot was acquired in 2019.
-The net asset represented by the defined benefit pension scheme grew considerably to reach £4.25 million by the end of the year (2020: £1.44 million).
-The value of the scheme's investments rose by 9% to stand at £21.5 million (2020: £19.7 million).
-At the same time the present value of the scheme's defined benefit obligation fell by 6%.
-These changes produced the strong position of the scheme as at 30 November 2021.
+The gross assets of the group fell from £104.5 million at 30 November 2021 to £84.9 million as at 30 November 2022.
+The book value of property, plant and equipment declined by £4.2 million as depreciation in the year exceeded additions to the same caption.
+The additions that were made to fixed assets were almost all second-hand passenger carrying vehicles or were vehicle additions derived from the acquisitions described above.
+The impact of the interest rate and market turmoil in late 2022 caused the net asset represented by the defined benefit pension scheme to fall back considerably to £1.47 million by the end of the year (2021: £4.25 million).
+The value of the scheme's investments fell by 34%, but at the same time the present value of the scheme's defined benefit obligation fell by 27%.
+These changes returned the surplus in the pension scheme almost exactly to the level at which it had stood at 30 November 2020.
 Note 25 to these accounts sets out the full detail.
+Goodwill increased as a result of the acquisition of Midland Classic Limited in August 2022, as set out above.